kaoxkrul/php-mailer/readme.txt

 1. Unzip folder
 2. Edit config.php (See below for variables)
-3. Upload BELLmailer.php and config.php to your directory.
+3. Upload mailer.php and config.php to your directory.
 4. Create a template page (the page that the form will appear on)
 5. Put the following line of code into your template page (page must have a .php extension and be in the same directory as the script and config file)

- <?php include "BELLmailer.php"; ?>
+ <?php include "mailer.php"; ?>

 If you are unsure, see demo.php